Tyrowo/TyrowoInked/README.md

 Now that I've used the font for a few years, the repository has been updated with my expressly given OFL Licensing, copyrighted on 12/12/202.
 This is in the hopes that it will be able to be made publicly available as a contribution in the Google Fonts repository.
+No RFN was chosen for the font intentionally to make this process go as easily as possible.